pbinkley/rcb-manual/sections/14-conclusion.md

 scholar to be guided among those that are preserved, to the end that their preservation will prove to be worth while?
-Our libraries operate efficiently in respect of certain classes of books and periodicals,&nbsp;{%- include pagebreak.html canvas=368 -%}&nbsp;and even of newspapers and some kinds of old manuscripts.
+Our libraries operate efficiently in respect of certain classes of books and periodicals, {% include pagebreak.html canvas=368 %} and even of newspapers and some kinds of old manuscripts.
 But there are vast domains of records which our libraries cannot be expected to govern.
 The records of business and of government and the private papers of families must, in the long run,